Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 # Commands

-Communication between the client and server are done using commands.
+Communication between the client & server is done using commands.

 ## Sending Commands